sensum/docs/source/includes/ios/_ios.md

 public protocol SDKModuleCommandProtocol {
     func startUpdating()
     func stopUpdating()
-    func startRecording()
     func stopRecording()
     func startSendingToAPI()
     func stopSendingToAPI()
     func isUpdating() -> Bool
-    func isRecording() -> Bool
     func isSendingToAPI() -> Bool
 }
 ```

 ## Starting the SensumSDK

-To start the **SensumSDK** you will need:
+To initialize the **SensumSDK** you will need:

  * An API Key,
  * A host URL,
  * A stage URL.

-We will provide you with the API Key as a string, all you have to do is pass this string into the `SensumSDKManager`.
+We will provide you with the API Key as a string.
+You will need to pass this string into the `SensumSDKManager`.

 By default, the host URL and stage URL should be **"emotionai.sensum.co"** and **"v0"** respectively, unless we have instructed you otherwise.

 The `SensumSDKManager` is the root object in the **SensumKit** which starts the service.
-The manager prepares all objects you can use to interface with your device motion, location and bluetooth peripheral frameworks.
+The manager prepares all objects you can use to interface with the native `CoreMotion`, `CoreLocation` and `CoreBluetooth` frameworks.
-As well as all the data required to send data to the **SensumAPI**.

-In order to create a single instance of the `SensumSDKManager`, follow the example within the Code Snippet below (the example makes use of a `TabBarController` to do this, but this could be achieved within any file).
+In order to create a single instance of the `SensumSDKManager`, follow the example within the Code Snippet below (the example makes use of a `TabBarController` to do this, but this could be achieved within any file, such as an `AppDelegate` or `ViewController`').

 > Code Snippet